JeshuaT/CM-fall2022/README.md

 **Handing-in**

-Hand in a PDF of Homework-Categorization-PartA.ipynb on Brightspace.
+Hand in an html of Homework-Categorization-PartA.ipynb on Brightspace.